 Maguana beach, located inside the Alejandro de Humboldt National Park, is shrouded in abundant, vividly green vegetation.
 The beach was dotted with coconut palm trees, under which we sheltered for shade.
 Apart from a few locals and some women selling cacao butter, there was hardly anyone around on this idyllic beach.
 Baracoa and its beaches are still untouched due to their remote location, and we were lucky to claim this exotic paradise entirely for ourselves.

 When Bart came back from his swim in the sea, Victor called us over for lunch.
 We tried the local speciality of Baracoa: 'pescado con leche de coco' (fish with coconut sauce), which turned out to be really tasty.

 When the sun started to descend, we looked for our driver who had been waiting by the beach (the tough life of a Carribean taxi driver :-) ).
 On our way back to Baracoa, we asked him to stop somewhere halfway as we passed an amazing landscape scene.
-The sun was going down behind El Yunque, the mountain we’d climb the day after!
+The sun was going down behind the mountain La Bella Durmiente.